 Because empties are full

-Welcome to TennCan, the new face of the Tennessee Bottle Bill Project—the all-volunteer effort to increase recycling and reduce litter in Tennessee through a 5-cent deposit on glass, plastic and aluminum beverage containers, with returns to any of hundreds of private, public and not-for-profit redemption centers.
-Our new name and logo reflect the myriad of good things that will come out of this program, from cash for community groups to jobs for the homeless.
-We're constantly adding new information, data and images, so please check back often.
-In the meantime, you can sign up for e-mails and updates here, or go to our Action Network or Endorsement pages to get even more involved.
+Welcome to TennCan, the new face of the Tennessee Bottle Bill Project—the all-volunteer effort to increase recycling and reduce litter in Tennessee through a 5-cent refundable deposit on glass, plastic and aluminum beverage containers, with returns to redemption centers.
+Our new name reflects the myriad of opportunities this program will make possible, from generating cash for communities to creating jobs for the homeless.
+There are many ways to get involved: sign up for e-mails, add your name, organization or business to our list of supporters, join the TennCan Action Network, or come to TennCan Training Day, August 11 in Nashville.

-Here are just some of the good things a well-designed deposit-return system can do for Tennessee:
+Here are just a few of the good things a well-designed

 Put a big dent in litter